annaliese-pintar/FaceBox/README.md

 ## How It's Made
 ### Software
 #### Code Adjustments Depending On Relay Trigger Mode
-It is important to know the trigger mode of your relay.
-The mode can be either active-high/high-level trigger or active-low/low-level trigger.
-If it is active-high, it will activate when the control pin receives a high signal (5V), while if it is active-low, it will activate when the control pin is set to LOW (0V).
-The relay I used is active-low.
-If you are using an active-high relay, you will have to make some changes to the lock_control.py file:
+Understanding your relay's trigger mode is crucial for proper operation.
+Your relay can be either active-high (high-level trigger) or active-low (low-level trigger).
+With active-high relays, the control pin requires a high signal (5V) to activate, while active-low relays activate when the control pin receives a LOW signal (0V).
+The relay I've implemented in this project is active-low.
+If you're working with an active-high relay instead, you'll need to modify the lock_control.py file accordingly:

 ```
 import RPi.GPIO as GPIO